 While IT outsourcing has been the go-to solution for most businesses, it isn’t always sustainable, especially for long-term projects.
 Lack of customer focus, slow response, and poor communication invariably lead to substandard output quality.
 And that’s why businesses are investing in offshore development teams in emerging tech nations like India.

 However, given the fact that the offshore team is located hundreds and thousands of miles away, how can you effectively manage them?
-Can you overcome the organizational problems and build strong communication flows, or is it just going to be a recipe for disaster?
+How can you overcome the organisational challenges, if any, and build a strong communication strategy?

-As the experts in building successful offshore development teams, we outline a few foolproof organizational structures and offshore project management tools that will ensure successful collaboration with your offshore team.
+As the experts in building successful offshore development teams, we’ve outlined a few foolproof organisational structures and offshore project management tools that will ensure successful collaboration with your offshore team.

 Does your organisational structure matter?

 Decades ago, almost all businesses followed the traditional top-down structure, where employees worked in departments with fixed responsibilities.
 They had a set number of tasks to complete, predetermined wages attached to it, and a manager to report to.

 The problem with the traditional hierarchy was stagnation and poor employee engagement.
 The many layers of bureaucracy pushed innovation and creativity out of the window and replaced it with billable minutes and a list of monotonous objectives.

 ⅓ of the American workforce believes that their managers don’t listen to their ideas.

 However, offshore software development is all about leveraging talent like never before.
 It’s about iterations, experimentation, and fresh ideas — something that just cannot be fostered using an outdated management style.
 The figure below is a simple depiction of how things were with the traditional top-down organisational structure, and how things are now.